 Q. One of my students has been chosen as a recipient of the Benjamin A. Gilman International Scholarship but they will not be studying abroad this term after all.
 What do they/I need to do now?

 This student may reapply for any future application cycle of the Gilman Scholarship Program as long as they remain eligible.
-Their previous application will have no impact on any future application they may wish to make.
-They will need to submit a new application for that cycle and will be reviewed with the new applicant pool.
+Their previous application will have no impact on any future application they may wish to submit.
+They will need to submit a new application for that cycle and it will be reviewed with the new applicant pool.

 Back to top